 Goal: Natural heritage is important and needs more than just protection.
 Achieve recognition of natural heritage values within other strategies dealing with the natural environment and aboriginal and cultural aspects.
-5. Achieve recognition of heritage within strategies dealing with the natural environment and Aboriginal and other cultural resources, including by more clearly explaining these aspects of heritage.
-Biodiversity, Streetscapes, Other Natural Values Unit, Community Partnerships Unit, Open Space Unit and Arts and Cultural Services Unit.
-The Heritage Strategy is cross referenced to all other relevant YCC strategies, and the relationship is explained in all.
+5. Achieve recognition of heritage within other strategies dealing with the natural environment and Aboriginal and other cultural resources, including by more clearly explaining these aspects of heritage.
+Biodiversity, Streetscapes, Natural Values Unit, Community Partnerships Unit, Open Space Unit and Arts and Cultural Services Unit.
+Ongoing • The Heritage Strategy is cross referenced to all other relevant YCC strategies, and the relationship is explained in all.
 Mutual goals of the various strategies are identified as a focus for YCC efforts, especially in relation to natural heritage.
-Develop a process/project to identify a protect objects and areas of natural heritage significance in Yarra including trees of heritage value.
-Streetscapes and Short term (0-5 Following a process of community participation and interdepartmental collaboration, natural objects and trees of heritage significance are identified and appropriate protection is provided to them.
-7. Prepare Yarra River interpretation proj collaboration with the community and Melbourne Water - link to Actions 20 & collaboration with The Yarra River interpretation project is completed.
+6. Develop a process/project to identify and protect objects and areas of natural heritage significance in Yarra including trees of heritage value.
+Biodiversity, Streetscapes and Natural Values Unit Short term (0-5 years) • Following a process of community participation and interdepartmental collaboration, natural objects and trees of heritage significance are identified and appropriate protection is provided to them.
+7. Prepare Yarra River interpretation project in collaboration with the community and Melbourne Water - link to Actions 20 & 26 Senior Advisor City Heritage (CEO Office) in collaboration with Community Partnerships, and Open Space units Long Term (0-10 Years) • The Yarra River interpretation project is completed.